davide-ferrara/flutter_omarchy/README.md

 ## Introduction

-Flutter Omarchy is a specialized UI toolkit designed for building applications that seamlessly integrate with the omarchy.org Archlinux configuration created by DHH.
+Flutter Omarchy is a specialized UI toolkit designed for building applications that seamlessly integrate with the [Omarchy](https://omarchy.org) Archlinux configuration created by [DHH](https://x.com/dhh).
 This package bridges the gap between Flutter's powerful development capabilities and the minimalist, terminal-inspired aesthetic of the Omarchy system.
 With Flutter Omarchy, developers can create applications that not only function within the Omarchy environment but also maintain its distinctive visual style and interaction patterns.

 ## Quickstart